 I know I am not the only person who swears they will pay the bill off in full and then only pay a bit of it, and then charge a bit more and next thing have a bunch of debt and not be sure what was even purchased with it.
 This past year, I paid off my Nordstrom card, and I don't plan to use it unless I'm making a big purchase and want it to be my Double Points day.
 Because of that, I am now just Influencer Status with my Nordstrom card.
 And I am okay with that.

 If the Nordstrom Anniversary Sale is a big deal for you and a time when you stock up and you have had great success in the past… then maybe the Nordstrom card is a good value for you.
-Even if you open it up today, you will still be able to shop the sale a full 12 days before the public.
+Even if you open it up today, you will still be able to shop the sale several days days before the public.
 Nordstrom offers a store-only card as well as a Visa card; the details are at this link.
 But otherwise… I am not a financial advisor, you do you but I think if you haven't gotten one yet maybe you don't really need it.

 What is Available at the Nordstrom Anniversary Sale?